June 18, 1979

 National Ski Team Background:

 Canada’s Flag Bear for the Opening Ceremonies of the 2018 Paralympics, Brian has worked his way through the national program competing at all levels in both able-bodied and Para-Nordic skiing.
-He competed in his first World Championships in 2007 where he led the Canadians with a 21st-place finish in Sapporo, Japan.
+Now the most accomplished Winter Paralympian with 17 medals, Brian competed in his first able-bodied World Championships in 2007 where he led the Canadians with a 21st-place finish in Sapporo, Japan.
 Prior to being diagnosed with Stargaard’s disease in 1998, Brian also represented Canada at the Junior World Championships in Pontresina, Switzerland.

 Brian was recognized in 2019 as a nominee for most outstanding athlete with a disability at the prestigious Laureus Sport Awards.